Hegigio Gorge Pipeline Bridge

-Hegigio Gorge Pipeline Bridge is, with a height of 393 metres, the world's sixth highest bridge and highest pipeline bridge.
-Hegigio Gorge Pipeline Bridge is a suspension bridge spanning 470 metres over the Hegigio River.
-It is used for transporting petroleum oil from Southeast Mananda oil field in the Southern Highlands Province of Papua New Guinea.
+Hegigio Gorge Pipeline Bridge was, with a height of 393 metres, one of the world's highest bridges and highest pipeline bridge.
+Hegigio Gorge Pipeline Bridge was a suspension bridge spanning 470 metres over the Tagari River in Papua New Guinea.
+It was used for transporting petroleum oil from Southeast Mananda oil field in the Southern Highlands Province.

 Hegigio Gorge Pipeline Bridge became the world's highest bridge when it was completed in 2005 and remained the highest until the opening of the Sidu River Bridge in China in 2009.

+The bridge was severely damaged in the 2018 Papua New Guinea earthquake and was demolished in 2023.